-If you’re a pipe salesman, and you have niche podcast to reach pipe manufacturers, and you only have 100 listeners, but they are all pipe manufacturers.
-You are doing great.
+If you’re a pipe salesman, and you have a niche podcast to reach pipe manufacturers, and you only have 100 listeners, but they are all pipe manufacturers, then you are doing great.
 You should have enough to acquire podcast sponsorship, and you will also be cultivating the right relationships to make sales.

 TURNING YOUR MARKETING PODCAST INTO SALES